How to Build a Compliant Crypto Exchange Post-Coinbase

 People thought I was crazy at the time.
 Others probably thought I was just a jerk.
 The truth is probably somewhere between the two.
 Keep in mind, of course, that in 2014 the idea of an “initial coin offering” (ICO) didn’t really exist; entrepreneurs like Joel Dietz marketed his “Swarm” crowdfunding token as “crypto-equity,” a term which fell into disfavor by more sophisticated projects like Ethereum which, only a month after I was quoted in the CoinTelegraph article, launched its ICO.
 But even that wasn’t called an ICO.
 That, presumably per whatever advice was given to Joe Lubin by his lawyers, was a “sale of crypto fuel for the Ethereum network.”
 Or as the New York Attorney General alleged in its recent lawsuit against KuCoin, a security.

 Ethereum subsequently exploded in 2017 and with it came a thousand imitators and other variations just like it.
 U.S. regulators were slow to respond.
-Then-SEC Director Bill Hinman added fuel to the ICO fire when made his famous “Hinman Speech” which set out the (now-discredited) “sufficiently decentralized” exception to the Howey test.
+Then-SEC Director Bill Hinman added fuel to the ICO fire when made his famous “Hinman speech” which set out the (now-discredited) “sufficiently decentralized” exception to the Howey test.
 Keeping in mind that Hinman was based out of San Francisco, the general assumption among those of us who were not in the cool SF venture-capitalist crowd was that they had successfully convinced that office that Ethereum – a popular investment out there – was the next Internet and the best thing for the government to do would be to get out of the way and let Ethereum prove it.

 I think it is safe to say, five years later, that Ethereum has not cracked a lot of the scaling issues it would have needed to do to become the next Internet.
 With those broken promises on one side, perhaps it is not surprising that the government has decided to restore the status quo ante, with the NYAG’s lawsuit against KuCoin.